AnthonyP57/HuggingFace_RL_course/README.md

 ### Summary
 - policy-based methods - the policy is trained with a NN to select what action to take given a state.
 In this case it is the NN that tells the agent what to do, depending on past experience
-- value-based methods - the value function is traine to output the value of a state or a state-action pair that will represent our policy.
+- value-based methods - the value function is trained to output the value of a state or a state-action pair that will represent our policy.
 However this value doesn't define what action the agent should take, instead we need to specify the agent's behaviour based on the values, for instance greedy

 ### Recap
 #### Policy-based methods